 The function object to be called to determine whether the write operation is complete.
 The signature of the function object must be:

-std::size_t completion_condition( // Result of latest write_some operation. const asio::error_code& error, // Number of bytes transferred so far. std::size_t bytes_transferred );
+std::size_t completion_condition( // Result of latest write_some operation. const boost::system::error_code& error, // Number of bytes transferred so far. std::size_t bytes_transferred );

 A return value of 0 indicates that the write operation is complete.
 A non-zero return value indicates the maximum number of bytes to be written on the next call to the stream's write_some function.